 The Mystery of the Bermuda Triangle

 Most everyone has heard of the Bermuda Triangle.
-Whether it was a conversation, on television, a movie, or science class, most have heard of this topic.
-But what exactly is this phenomena that has had history talking for hundreds of years?
-How come no one can explain it's mysterious entrapment and circumstances?
-Although there has been many scientific explanations given for the tragic and most odd events that have taken place in this almost perfect triangular area, why has none been absolutely certain or proven?
-Well I am here to rehash the information we have so far that has stumped researchers for years.
-Because it is a very interesting topic due to it's mysterious reputation, lets see just what exactly the Bermuda Triangle beholds.
+Whether it was a conversation, television, movie, or science class, most have heard of this topic.
+But what exactly is this phenomena that has history talking for hundreds of years?
+How come no one can explain its mysterious entrapment and circumstances?
+Although there has been many scientific explanations given for the tragic and odd events that have taken place in this almost perfect triangular area, why has none been absolutely certain or proven?
+Researchers have been stumped for years.

-- At the times of incident, engine failure was a common explanation given and that these boats or ships could have possibly been carried off by the Gulf Stream current.
+- At the times of the incidents, engine failure was a common explanation given and that these boats or ships could have possibly been carried off by the Gulf Stream current.

 - Human error or powerful hurricanes and other natural disasters.

 - Unusual magnetic anomalies that have been cited in many of the incidents does exist in the area.
 However, these type of anomalies exist in other parts as well.
 For example, another line runs from Wisconsin to the Gulf of Mexico where the magnetic and geographical north are both the same.
 Mishaps that occur in the Bermuda Triangle do not occur in these other parts.
 That pretty much rules out magnetic phenomena being the factor.